Epiphyllum Anguliger Care: Complete Guide

 - Origin: Tropical forests of Mexico

-- Special feature: Flat, serrated stems shaped like fish bones
+- Feature: Flat, serrated stems shaped like fish bones

 🌞 Light

-Epiphyllum likes bright but subdued light.
-Avoid direct sunlight during the hottest hours of the day.
-An eastern or western exposure is ideal.
-Too much shade slows its growth and prevents it from flowering.
+The Epiphyllum loves bright but filtered light.
+Avoid direct sunlight during hot hours.
+An exposure to the east or west is perfect for it.
+Too much shade slows its growth and prevents flowering.

 💧 Watering

-Water moderately as soon as the surface of the soil feels dry.
-In summer, this can be once or twice a week.
+Water moderately as soon as the surface of the potting soil is dry.
+In summer, this may be once or twice a week.
 In winter, reduce watering.
-This tropical cactus doesn't like overwatering, but it also hates prolonged drought.
+This tropical cactus does not like excess water but also hates prolonged dryness.

 🌡️ Temperature

-Ideal temperatures: between 18 and 26°C. It tolerates occasional drops of up to 10°C, but frost should be avoided.
-It can be brought outside in the shade in summer, if the nights remain mild.
+Ideal temperatures: between 18 and 26 °C. It tolerates occasional drops down to 10 °C, but frost should be avoided.
+It can be placed outside in summer, in the shade, if the nights remain mild.

 🌱 Repotting

-Repot every 2 to 3 years, in spring.
+Repot every 2 to 3 years in spring.
 Use a shallow pot with good drainage.
-Mix orchid or cactus potting soil with a little compost to replicate its native tropical rainforest habitat.
+Mix orchid or cactus potting soil with a bit of compost to replicate its original habitat, the humid tropical forests.

 Common mistakes to avoid

-- Exposing it to direct sunlight for too long
+- Expose it to direct sunlight for too long

-- Watering too often without letting the soil dry out
+- Water too often without letting the soil dry

 - Use a compact, non-draining potting soil